Elizabeth D. Liddy, Dean & Trustee Professor

 - Center for Emerging Network Technologies (CENT).
 The mission of CCENT is to understand the future of networking technologies, and to engage students, faculty and industry in the process of defining and shaping that future.
 CCENT currently has setup four testbeds for studying emerging network technologies, including wireless networking, network security, unified communication systems, and Internet protocol version 6.

 - Social Computing Systems Lab (SALT) focuses on systems research in social computing.
 Researchers seek a deep understanding of how people interact with sociotechnical computing systems, and develop original designs that either enable new forms of user/social interaction or impact existing user/social interaction.

 Our faculty members embrace innovation and entrepreneurial thinking in their research.
-The iSchool supports the Syracuse Student Sandbox incubator, and works closely with the newly-formed Blackstone Launchpad, a campus-based experiential entrepreneurship program open to students, alumni, staff, and faculty, offering coaching, ideation and venture creation support.
+The iSchool supports the Syracuse Student Sandbox incubator, and works closely with the Blackstone Launchpad, a campus-based experiential entrepreneurship program open to students, alumni, staff, and faculty, offering coaching, ideation and venture creation support.